Parametric Mean-Field empirical Bayes in high-dimensional linear regression: Prior recovery via vEB and Fisher optimality

 To analyze the limiting distribution, we require additional technical assumptions for the prior in addition to the usual ones in \cref{assmp:prior}. \begin{assume}[Additional prior regularity] Assume the following conditions on the prior likelihood $\ell(\theta; \beta)$ and tilted random variables $B_{t,d,\theta}$ (see part (iii) in \cref{def:information}). \begin{enumerate} \item[R4.]
 The first three derivatives of the log-likelihood satisfy the following polynomial growth condition, where $r>0$ is some positive constant: \item[R5.]
 All finite moments of $B_{\theta_0}$ exist. \item[R6.]
 The tilted random variables $B_{t,d,\theta}$ satisfy: where $B_\epsilon(d_0) := (d_0-\epsilon, d_0+\epsilon)$ for some $\epsilon < \frac{d_0}{2}$, and $\|\cdot\|_{\psi_2}$ denotes the sub-Gaussian norm. \end{enumerate} \end{assume}

 \begin{remark}[On Conditions R4 and R5] R4 is a technical polynomial growth condition for the first three derivatives of the log-likelihood.
-Note that this can be easily satisfied since this is a requirement for functions which are already in the log-scale.
+Note that this condition is mild since the log-likelihood is typically polynomially bounded in $\beta$ for common parametric families.
 This is required to control the remainder term in the Taylor expansion for analyzing the first-order condition of \eqref{eq:est def}, and is reminiscent of the usual integrability assumption for $\nabla^3 \ell(\theta; \beta)$.
 Here we need the additional regularity for $\nabla \ell(\theta; \beta)$ and $\nabla^2 \ell(\theta; \beta)$ as the third derivative of $F_i(\theta)$ involves all three derivatives.
 Also, R5 is a standard moment assumption for the prior.
 Note that it is weaker than a sub-Gaussian assumption on the prior. \end{remark}

-\begin{remark}[On Condition R6] R6 requires sub-Gaussian tails for all linear and quadratic tilts of $B_\theta$.
+\begin{remark}[On Condition R6] R6 requires sub-Gaussian tails for linear and quadratic tilts of $B_\theta$.
 This is weaker than assuming sub-Gaussianity directly on the prior $\mu_\theta$.
 Here, as $\Theta$ and $B_\epsilon(d_0)$ are bounded sets, the uniform control over all $\theta, d$ is natural.
 On the other hand, the linear tilt parameter $t$ is unbounded, so instead of taking a supremum over $t$, we allow the sub-Gaussian norm to depend on $|t|$.
 This flexibility allows us to cover log-concave as well as non log-concave mixture priors (see \cref{lem:prior condition checking} below).
 We note that our results go through with minor modifications if we replace the linear growth of the sub-Gaussian norm in R6 with a general polynomial order growth condition.
 The linear growth is primarily for expositional simplicity. \end{remark}